wjhan785/game-ai-agent/README.md

    gated on the target still being alive -- caught by a 300-battle random regression sweep in clean mode showing invariant violations that should have been impossible.

-Both are exactly the kind of thing the project's own thesis says an automated invariant checker is for.
-Left in this README rather than quietly fixed and forgotten, because it's a fair example of the process working as intended before any LLM was involved.

 ## Roadmap